Financing of Bitcoin and Other Cryptocurrency: UCC, Regulatory and Hedging Concerns

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will analyze legal challenges to financing Bitcoin, for both bank and non-bank lenders.
+This CLE course will analyze legal challenges to financing Bitcoin, for both bank and non-bank lenders.
 The panel will also discuss the underlying blockchain architecture for transferring Bitcoin and other cryptocurrencies as well as the issues to address when perfecting a UCC security interest in those currencies.

 - Reasons for financing Bitcoin: Tax advantages, buying on margin